Gardening Plants & Flowers Shrubs

 The Spruce / Steven Merkel

-Finally, if a tree or shrub must remain out of the ground for more than a few hours before replanting—which might be the case if you're moving it a long distance—swaddle the root ball tightly in burlap.
-Keep it well-watered until it can be planted.
-Trees and shrubs can remain alive for many weeks in this fashion if the roots stay embedded in the soil.
+• If a tree or shrub must remain out of the ground for more than a few hours before replanting—which might be the case if you're moving it a long distance—swaddle the root ball tightly in burlap and keep it well-watered until it can be planted.

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.